- - POSTDOCS

 The Space Informatics Lab (SIL) has been established in March 2011 by Dr. Tomasz Stepinski at the University of Cincinnati.
 SIL is located within the Department of Geography.
-Its research is supported by the UC Space Exploration Research Fund, as well as research grants from the NSF and NASA.
+Its research is supported by the UC Space Exploration Research Fund, as well as research grants from NSF and NASA.

 SIL develops intelligent algorithms for fast and intuitive exploration of large spatial datasets.
 Numerous campaigns for remotely sensing the Earth and other planets from spacecraft resulted in vast and rapidly expanding quantity of data having global geographical extent.
 Without effective tools for automating mapping and analysis of this deluge of data, the ability of geoscience and planetary communities to get insights from the entirety of the collected data is limited.
 SIL aims at development of tools which would make intelligent exploration of vast spatial data accessible and intuitive.

 Several key technologies enabling such tools are currently under development.
 These include SameSense technology that quantifies an overall similarity between two spatial localities on the basis of available attributes, Geomorphons that is a machine vision-based method for fast and robust mapping of landform elements from digital elevation models (DEMs), and a pair of visual query-by-example, web-based applications: LandEx for finding similar land cover patterns and TerraEx for finding similar landscapes.